aagatpokhrel/cinepool/README.md

 #### Pipeline Implementation

-Firstly the pipeline was implemented.
+Firstly the pipeline was implemented (crawl for extraction and loading into the database).
 For this tasks we perform three crucial tasks i.e, extract, transform and load.
 The task is broken into:

 *  **Extract :**
     - First we crawl through imdb sites using beatifulsoup library.